HomeMy WebLinkAbout1955-01-13 25

 locate gasoline pumps as shown on the same plan, and to locate two new

-signs as shown on the plan.
+signs as shown on the plan

-John C. Driscoll - to subdivide Lot "A" numbered 29 Winthrop Rd. for
+John C Driscoll - to subdivide Lot "A" numbered 29 Winthrop Rd. for

-approximately 689 sq.ft. to Lot #60 numbered 14 Sherburne Rd.
+approximately 689 sq.ft to Lot #60 numbered lt, Sherburne Rd

-Marian J. Ryan - to erect a single family dwelling on Lots 42 and
+Marian J Ryan - to erect a single family dwelling on Lots 42 and

-Macland Inc. - to erect a single family dwelling on Lot 13 numbered
+Macland, Inc - to erect a single family dwelling on Lot 13 numbered

-5 Bates R
+111 5 Bates Rd.

 Francis Coscia - to erect a single family dwelling on Lot 63 located

-on Farmorest Ave.
+on Farmcrest Ave.

 Wilda M. Ward - to continue the operation of a Nursery group at 233